brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

  * [　] Color-match iteration 11: Can you display hues of individual channel-fields?
 After this, time to work on actual color-match game.
  * [　] Color-match iteration: Try on other browsers.

  * [Ｏ] Color-match iteration: add a graphical picker (try for three linear sliders, one for each of RGB).
 This seems a lot more complicated than I had thought.
-Study the W3Schools implementation:
+Study the W3Schools implementation :

    * page: https://www.w3schools.com/colors/colors_picker.asp
    * JS: https://www.w3schools.com/lib/w3color.js

+   and try to construct something simpler

  * [Ｏ] Color-match iteration: after graphical picker has been added, allow user to toggle numeric display on and off for learning.

+#### **B-tree implementation**

+It would be nice to try this with [d3.js](https://github.com/d3/d3/wiki).

 #### **Hànbûn columns project**

+This shouldn't take more than two good days of work.

  * [　] Hànbûn columns iteration: Make resizable frame no larger than open window/viewport.
  * [　] Hànbûn columns iteration: Within frame, create columnar subframes that wrap right-left.